-- B44.
-Prior to commencing Stage 2 operations and Stage 3 operations, the Applicant must prepare a Water Quality Modelling Report (WQMR) to the satisfaction of the Planning Secretary.
-The WQMR must: - be prepared by a suitably qualified, experienced person(s), whose appointment has been endorsed by the Planning Secretary; - (b) be prepared in consultation with the EPA; - (c) include the following: - (i) a verification of the predicted water quality impacts of the development for Stage 2 operations and Stage 3 operations (using water quality monitoring results provided in the PCMR) against the appropriate state and national guidelines criteria including, but not limited to, Environmental Guidelines: Use of Effluent by Irrigation (DECC 2004) and the ANZECC/ARMCANZ (2000); and - (ii) identification of any additional mitigation and management measures required to address exceedances and an analysis of their effectiveness.
+- B48.
+Prior to commencing every Stage of operations after Stage 1, the Applicant must prepare a Water Quality Modelling Report (WQMR) to the satisfaction of the Planning Secretary.
+The WQMR must: - (a) be prepared:

+- (i) by a suitably qualified and experienced person approved by the Planning Secretary; and - (ii) in consultation with the EPA. - (b) include analysis against the appropriate state and national guidelines criteria including, but not limited to, Environmental Guidelines: Use of Effluent by Irrigation (DECC 2004) and the ANZECC/ARMCANZ (2000); - (c) verify the actual water impacts of the current Stage are within the predicted water impacts of that Stage, using water quality monitoring results provided in the PCMR; - (d) identify all management and mitigation measures used by the Applicant in the current Stage to address any exceedances of predicted water impacts; and - (e) analyse the effectiveness of the management and mitigation measures used in the current Stage and how those or other measures will be applied in the following Stage.